Romain1311/livelesson-git/README.md

 	- Fork is commonly used in massive open-source project
 	- Copy the original remote to get your own to work on without modifying the original
 	- origin is your remote and upstream is the original remote

+## Git GUIs
+- You can use VS code to handle your git workflow